captdam/Maze-Router-Lee-Algorithm/README.md

 }
 ```

 The wrap also comes with a random factor.
-In this wrap method, the wrap applies the custom method on all 4 neighbor slots.
-However, if there is any conflict, the result comes from the last or first applied slot will win.
+In this wrap method, the wrap applies the custom method on all 4 neighbor tiles.
+However, if there is any conflict, the result comes from the last or first applied tile will win.
 Sometime, this may lead to a poor result.
 Consider the following situation:

 <img src="https://raw.githubusercontent.com/captdam/Maze-Router-Lee-Algorithm/master/docs/randompath_x.jpg" alt="Fail without random" width="300px">